arturcarvalho/feiq/README.md

 # VS code snippet

-Add it to `markdown.json` even if it's MDX.
+Add it to `markdown.json` or `mdx.json`, the extensions seem fiddly.
 If it doesn't trigger automatically try `ctrl+space`.

 ```json
   "FEIQ question": {